nickswetUCSD/outagesmodeling/README.md

 - OUTAGE.START.TIME 🏁 will be put through a **FunctionTransformer**, which will sort the hour of blackout into buckets of 'Morning', 'Afternoon', or 'Evening' (0-8: Morning, 8-16: Afternoon, 16-24: Evening).
 These three categories will recieve their own **OHE,** creating *two* (three, and then dropping the first new feature) new features for our model.
 We will rename these columns to TIME.OF.DAY 🏁.

-- POPULATION 👥 will utilize a **StandardScaler,** which takes a distribution and spits out the corresponding z-scores for each , essentially mapping the distribution to a bell-curve.
+- POPULATION 👥 will utilize a **StandardScaler,** which takes a distribution and spits out the corresponding z-score for each value, essentially mapping the distribution to a bell-curve.
 Though we could leave POPULATION 👥 untouched, it is better to standardize the data and dull the effect that extremely large cities and extremely small towns have on our regressor.